iltommi/qdb-documentation/source/api/common.rst

 .. cpp:namespace:: qdb
 .. highlight:: cpp

-All the API have been designed to be close the *way of thinking* of each programming language, but they share common principle.
-This chapter will give you a rapid overview of how the API works and the principles behind.
+The APIs have been designed to be close to the *way of thinking* of each programming language, but they share common principles.
+This chapter will give you a rapid overview of how the API works and the principles behind each language binding.

 Error management
 ----------------

-The API is based on return values.
+Most success and failure conditions are based on return values.
 When an operation is successful, a function returns with the status qdb_e_ok.
 In Python and Java, errors are translated to exceptions.

 Connection
 ----------

 Prior to running any command, a connection to the cluster must be established.
-It is possible to either connect to a single node or to multiple node within the cluster.
+It is possible to either connect to a single node or to multiple nodes within the cluster.

 Connecting to a single node is more simple and suitable for non-critical clients.
 Connecting to multiple nodes enables the client, at initialization, to try several different nodes should one fail.

 Once the connection is established, the client will lazily explore the ring as requests are made.

 Put vs update
 --------------